 Optimised Dairy Irrigation Farms

-This project will see the establishment of a network of farmer managed learning sites located in major dairy regions referred to as “optimised irrigation” farms.
+This project supported a network of farmer managed learning sites located in major dairy regions referred to as “optimised irrigation” farms in WA, SA, Gippsland, NSW and Queensland.

-Each site has the opportunity to tailor the technologies demonstrated based on local needs but each of the sites will quantify the expected water, energy and labour savings associated with adoption of innovative irrigation technologies over two irrigation seasons, as well as the associated management and skills requirements, maintenance costs and labour and lifestyle implications.
+Each site tailored the technologies demonstrated based on local needs.
+Bench marking and measurement of water, energy and labour savings associated with adoption of innovative irrigation technologies was captured over two irrigation seasons. the associated management and skill requirements, maintenance costs and labour and lifestyle implications were also recorded.
 For more information, Optimised dairy irrigation farms

 New South Wales Optimised Dairy Irrigation Farms,